ThomasAunvik/AnimeListBot/README.md

 ## Bot Info

-`a!stats` shows statistics of the server, for example uptime, usercount, guilds and more.
+`al!stats` shows statistics of the server, for example uptime, usercount, guilds and more.

-`a!info` shows bot information, owner, shards and current shard, Discord.NET version, and links to invite and github.
+`al!info` shows bot information, owner, shards and current shard, Discord.NET version, and links to invite and github.

-`a!support` gives discord invite link to the support server, and shows the command for contact.
+`al!support` gives discord invite link to the support server, and shows the command for contact.

 ## Administrator